kshyju/techiesweb.net/_posts/2021-05-15-an_alternative_to_linq_intersect_any.md

 The `GetData` method now consumes 1.6 % CPU where it used to consume around 5 %.

-Important take away is,
+Important takeaways are,
  * LINQ expression is concise, but may not be optimal if that is being used in a hot path.
+Many times, you can write a faster implementation which handles *your specific use case*
  * Measure, Fix, Measure again, Repeat.

 Cheers